markdunning/backofen_lab_retreat_04_17/slides.md

 # What Changed

-- Our new Institute Director (a statistican) banned Graphpad Prism
+- Our new Institute Director (a statistican) banned GraphPad Prism
+- Pressure from steering committee to provide more training
 - Our Institute joined the University
 - We got more involved with teaching at the University level
-- Pressure from steering committee to provide more training

 ---